 Related: During deployment

-Partners of ADF members can access funding for education and employment services to enhance their career options and to help them to secure employment when posted with their partner.
+Partners of ADF members can apply to access funding for employment assistance to enhance their career options and to help them to secure employment when posted with their partner.
 We also help partners develop stress management strategies and build on their strengths and resilience.

 We provide information, resources and programs to help minimise the disruption to children’s education caused by relocation.
 Our Regional Education Liaison Officers are experienced teachers and are available to advise Defence families on education issues.
 School based Aides and Mentors support Defence children through the process of changing schools and times of parental absence.